TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/migration_guides/bissc_migration_guide_2025_00.md

 - Also, timeout detection is added in certain APIs waiting for firmware.
 Adjust timeout parameters if needed via bissc_params before calling bissc_init().

 5. **SysConfig Errors**
-   - Ensure Nikon module is added and configured in `.syscfg` file
+   - Ensure BiSS-C module is added and configured in `.syscfg` file
    - Review the configured parameters

 6. **Periodic Mode Not Working**